 Organic Farming in Drought-Prone Bori Sinh

-Asia Initiatives' collaboration with Deendayal Trust and Save Indian Farmers is enacting self-sustainable change in the lives of 30 farmers and their families in the village of Bori Sinh.
-The villagers are committed to AI’s SoCCs program, which promotes participation in various social initiatives such as monthly meetings, cleaning common areas, women’s health clinics, and daily after-school programs for youth, among others.
+In 2015, Asia Initiative collaborated with Deen Dayal Trust, which supports education in slums in India, and Save Indian Farmers, which focuses on improving the lives of farmers, widows and their families, to enact self-sustainable change in the lives of 30 farmers and their families in the village of Bori Sinh.
+The villagers were committed to AI’s SoCCs program, which promotes participation in various social initiatives such as children’s malnutrition education, cleaning common areas, women’s health clinics, vocational training seminars, and daily after-school programs for youth, among others.

 The check dams that were started last year have now been completed for rain water harvesting and crop production.
 The project is now entering the next follow up phase to continue working with the villagers using SoCCs.